 The best way to get a true picture of Toronto is by heading up to the top of the CN Tower, a 553-metre structure which can be seen from all over the city.
 If you are heading here from Niagara Falls, Delta Hotels Waterloo makes for a good stopping point.
 The city is home to a diverse set of neighbourhoods, and the Distillery District is a nice area to take a stroll.
 If you want to escape from the hubbub of the centre for a while, hop on a ferry to the nearby Toronto Islands for some peace and quiet.

 Most visitors will begin their tour of Ottawa on Parliament Hill, which takes up a fantastic location on a rise above the river.
-The most celebrated structure is the Peace Tower which stands at over 90 metres high.
+The most celebrated structure is the Peace Tower which stands at over 90 meters high.
 If you visit in summer the Rideau Canal is an attractive waterway which makes a great place to stroll along.
 If you are looking for cultural attractions, the Canadian War Museum and National Gallery are both great choices.

 Provincial and National Parks